 Talking about specific methods for specific contexts caused Simon to be seen as a heretic at some (agile) conferences.
 Fact check: I haven’t seen Simon burnt at the stake at the few agile conferences we both were - curious which ones these were.

 Doctrine: Use Appropriate Methods, Think Small (which links to Jamie’s small steps and Extreme Programming’s baby steps), Challenge Assumptions (may have to drink poison if you do this too much), Focus on User Needs.

 When a method is applied in the wrong context and it does not give the expected outcome, the default reaction tends to be “you are using the wrong parts of the process”.
 This leads to process over people.

 Simon also talked about DevOps being the New Legacy.
-We’ll cover that in a follow up post.

 In the run-up to this, Steve Freeman shared a few great resources.
 I’m still mulling over Communities of Need versus Communities of Practice.
 Chris Matts’ talk is based around Geoffry Moore’s Chrossing the Chasm.
 Food for follow up posts.

 Jamie prepared the presentation with a blog post about Cargo Cults and Coconut Headphones.
 Inspiration for Jamie’s talk came from a keynote titled “Cargo Cults and Angry Monkeys” at the SPA Conference in 2006 by Dave Thomas that we both attended.

 Ad Men made us think about the work of writer Willem Elsschot, who was an Ad Men himself.
 In particular the novels “Lijmen” (Glueing) and “Het Been” (The Leg), which revolves around a kind of advertising scam set in the 1930s that is still around today.
 There doesn’t seem to be an english translation, but Wikipedia has a reasonable enlish summary of the movie.